 - Chapter 7 is known as straight bankruptcy.
 It involves liquidating all assets that are not exempt under federal or state law.

 File for Bankruptcy

-The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 established stricter rules for consumers and attorneys.
+The Bankruptcy Abuse Prevention and Consumer Protection Act of 2005 established stricter rules.
+These rules apply to both consumers and attorneys.
 To file for bankruptcy, you'll need to:

 - Pay filing fees, plus fees for credit counseling and education.

 Report Bankruptcy Fraud or Abuse

 You can file a fraud report with the U.S. Trustee Program at the Department of Justice (DOJ).